 It’s almost impossible to overstate the importance of brain health.
-Your brain is the control centre for your whole body: it keeps your heart beating, lungs breathing, limbs moving, and allows you to think, feel, and speak.
+The brain is the control centre of the whole body: it keeps your heart beating, lungs breathing, limbs moving, and allows you to think, feel, and speak.

 With this in mind, here are 10 foods that can help to boost brain health.